hotforfeature/origami/README.md

 - [HTML imports](http://caniuse.com/#feat=imports)
 - [Shadow DOM](http://caniuse.com/#feat=shadowdomv1)

-[Polyfills are available](https://www.webcomponents.org/polyfills) and support the following browsers:
+[Polyfills are available](https://www.webcomponents.org/polyfills) and Origami supports the latest 2 versions of the following browsers:

 - Chrome
-- Opera
 - Firefox
-- Safari 7+
+- Safari
-- Edge/IE11+
+- Microsoft Edge
+- Internet Explorer (11 only)

+Origami may work on older versions or different browsers (such as Opera), but they are not officially supported.

 ## Installation